 Since It is DevOps Azure that is being talked about here, it must be clear to you that adding DevOps to the cloud is quite a big move.
 So, let’s have a short backstory.

-Now that you got a glimpse of what is Azure DevOps, let’s talk about the symbiotic relationship between cloud and DevOps in this Azure DevOps tutorial.
+Now that you got a glimpse of Azure DevOps, let’s talk about the symbiotic relationship between cloud and DevOps in this Azure DevOps tutorial.

 It is known that most companies develop apps in the cloud because they get the infrastructure and they only pay for what they use, along with other benefits.
-95 percent of Fortune 500 companies use Azure.
-You can estimate how many businesses run using Azure services.
-With the addition of DevOps to Azure, development has become much easier and secure.
-You can choose either to use services or to work on premise; you have Azure DevOps Server for that.
+Ninety-five percent of Fortune 500 companies use Azure.
+You can estimate how many businesses run using Microsoft Azure services.
+With the addition of DevOps to Azure, development has become much easier and more secure.
+You can choose either to use services or to work on-premise; you have Azure DevOps Server for that.